Travel

 Hi, I'm Joanna, the author of The Blond Travels.
 In the worlds of Thailand and Portugal, I feel like a fish in water - and it's no coincidence!
 I've been exploring Thailand for over a decade, and I've settled in Portugal for 6 years now.
 My mission is to support Dreamers - just like you - in discovering these fascinating countries and helping those in love with them find their own place on Earth, preferably for good!
 Let's uncover these unique corners of the world together.

 When I first went to Thailand I was really stressed.
 This was my first trip to Asia and I had no idea what to expect.
 I remember I took a backpack that was packed to the rim and I took things I really didn’t need.
-To make it easier for you I have put together a short post, which I hope will put your mind at ease.
+The total weight of it was 25 kgs!
+That was way too much!

 Your plan for your first trip to Thailand